March 18, 2010 FATCA (Foreign Account Tax Compliance Act) stuck a thorn in Americans living and banking abroad. What is FATCA. Expat Advice.

 Banking and investing are a major pain for American citizens living in Italy thanks to FATCA.
 As an adult, not having a bank account in the country you live in, simply doesn’t work.
 Yes, there are ways around some of the difficulties with services like BancoPosta and Transferwise, but isn’t one of the markers of adulthood having a banking and investment account?

 In the end, it took me months and four tries to open a bank account in Italy.
 To date, I’m still waiting on a debit card and hoping it really gets sent this time.
-Which makes FATCA one of the primary things I wish I would have known about before moving to Italy.
+This makes FATCA one of the primary things I wish I would have known about before moving to Italy.
 Would it have prevented me from moving to Italy?
 No, but knowing about it ahead of time just might have prevented my face from flushing red with humiliation and fury after that trip to the bank in Torino.

 Combine the need to have a bank account with the difficulties of getting one and you’ve arrived at the reason for this post and my new series, Pros & Cons of Living in Italy.
 My next installment addresses one of the biggest hurdles Americans moving to Italy face within the first year of their arrival.
 A big challenge that a shocking number of expats only find out about AFTER they arrive in Italy.